 Parenting Assessment and Skills Development

-Tweddle’s Parenting Assessment and Skills Development Service (PASDS) is available to parents who have children between 0 and 3 years who are currently involved with the Department of Health and Human Services (DHHS).
+Tweddle’s Parenting Assessment and Skills Development Service (PASDS) is available to parents who have children between 0 and 3 years who are currently involved with the Department of Families, Fairness and Housing (DFFH).

-The Tweddle PASDS Care Coordinator and staff will look at areas of concern or difficultly and attempt to find ways to help address these.
+The Tweddle PASDS Care Coordinator and staff will look at areas of concern or difficultly and develop strategies to help address these.
 Together, Tweddle and each family undertakes an assessment focusing on some of the following areas:

 - The child’s developmental, physical, social and emotional needs.